multiversx/mx-docs/docs/welcome/welcome-to-elrond.md

   - Validators: ~13% APR for running nodes, low system requirements
   - Network setup: 3,200 nodes, 3 shards + Metachain (adaptivity allows throughput to increase with demand)

-# **What is Elrond?**
+# **What is MultiversX (previously Elrond)?**

-Elrond is a distributed transactional computation protocol which relies on a sharded state architecture and a secure Proof of Stake consensus mechanism.
-While most other blockchain networks require custom hardware and high energy consumption, Elrond runs on average computers.
+MultiversX (previously Elrond) is a distributed transactional computation protocol which relies on a sharded state architecture and a secure Proof of Stake consensus mechanism.
+While most other blockchain networks require custom hardware and high energy consumption, MultiversX (previously Elrond) runs on average computers.

 By employing _sharding_, a method of parallelizing data & transactions processing, Elrond’s performance will scale up with the number of computers joining the network, reaching more than 100.000 transactions per second while growing increasingly decentralized.

-# **How is Elrond different?**
+# **How is MultiversX (previously Elrond) different?**

-The Elrond network is the first to present a viable solution where all the three aspects of sharding - state, network and transactions - have been implemented at once.
+The MultiversX (previously Elrond) network is the first to present a viable solution where all the three aspects of sharding - state, network and transactions - have been implemented at once.
 Combined with its “Adaptive” component, this novel architecture allows for dynamic network configuration to maintain a high level of security while scaling with demand.

-In addition to scaling through sharding, Elrond also approaches the consensus problem with a mechanism called Secure Proof of Stake, which mitigates potential attack vectors when compared to Proof of Work, while also enabling large throughput and fast execution.
+In addition to scaling through sharding, MultiversX (previously Elrond) also approaches the consensus problem with a mechanism called Secure Proof of Stake, which mitigates potential attack vectors when compared to Proof of Work, while also enabling large throughput and fast execution.

-By solving some of the hardest consensus and sharding problems in the blockchain space, Elrond is able to provide a very high level of performance on a network made of inexpensive computers, resulting in a very low cost per transaction.
-In addition to performance and cost, Elrond also stands out through the quality of the developer experience and the resulting boost in usability on the end-user side.
+By solving some of the hardest consensus and sharding problems in the blockchain space, MultiversX (previously Elrond) is able to provide a very high level of performance on a network made of inexpensive computers, resulting in a very low cost per transaction.
+In addition to performance and cost, MultiversX (previously Elrond) also stands out through the quality of the developer experience and the resulting boost in usability on the end-user side.

 # **Roadmap and current status**